You might have been contacted by your benefit office because you've been paid too much.

 Civil penalties for causing an overpayment

-In some cases, you may have to pay a civil penalty if you do something which causes an overpayment.
-This can happen if, for example, if you give wrong information or you keep quiet about something, and as a result you get more benefit than you're supposed to.
+In some cases, you might have to pay a civil penalty if you do something which causes an overpayment.
+This can happen if, for example, you give wrong information or you keep quiet about something which means you get more money than you're supposed to.
 You can appeal against a decision to impose a civil penalty.

 Benefit fraud and overpayments